pmangalapally/github.io/assets/projects/projects.md

 Trained 15 programmers/developers to use open-source git source code (version) control system with detailed release strategy documentation.

 **Achievements:**
-$10 million one time saving by reconciling source clains against Encounters submitted to submit unprocessed and resubmit rejected Encounters with corrected informaation to meet State defined completeness and accuracy SLAs.
+$10 million one-time saving by reconciling source claims against Encounters submitted to submit unprocessed and resubmit rejected Encounters with corrected information to meet State defined completeness and accuracy SLAs.
-Reconciliation uncovered a buch of problems in claims adjudication and Enterprise Data Warehouse systems.
+Reconciliation uncovered a bunch of problems in claims adjudication and Enterprise Data Warehouse systems.
-$70K per year saving by automating manual activities in a legacy home-grown application at the time of reinsurance application migration to OpenTwins application.
+$70K per year saving by automating manual activities in a legacy home-grown application at the time of reinsurance application migration to Open Twins application.
-40% (~400)of batch jobs eliminated by redesigning applications.
+40% (~400) of batch jobs eliminated by redesigning applications.
 This is a great relief for Technology Operations team.
 Current state systems assessment and future (to be) state systems recommendations.
 Get claims, Encounters volume and $ summary.
-Redesign Encounters Data Proecessing System applications to improve acceptance by 18% in initial submission.
+Redesign Encounters Data Processing System applications to improve acceptance by 18% in initial submission.
 Resubmission cost $360,000 (2 resources * 1800 hours * $100) per year cost savings.
+End to end Medicaid/Medicare/Medicare-Medicaid Encounter Data Processing execution in Delaware, Florida, Kentucky, Louisiana, Michigan, New Hampshire, New Jersey, North Carolina, Pennsylvania, South Carolina, and Washington District of Columbia states.
+Trained 15 programmers/developers to use open-source git source code (version) control system with detailed release strategy documentation.